 According to the Federal Trade Commission, there are two primary ways individuals choose to finance a vehicle: direct lending and dealership financing.

 - Direct lending: The FTC defines direct lending as obtaining a loan directly through a finance company, such as a bank or credit union.
 When a person purchases a vehicle via direct lending, he or she agrees to pay the amount financed, along with an agreed-upon finance charge, over a specified period of time.

 - Dealer financing: Dealer financing is an arrangement between a car buyer and dealership; the buyer agrees to pay the amount financed as well as a finance charge over a period of time.
-In some cases, the dealership may retain the contract, but in most cases, it sells the contract to an assignee (bank, finance company or credit union) that then services the account and collects the payments.
+In some cases, the dealership might retain the contract, but in most cases, it sells the contract to an assignee, ie. a bank, finance company or credit union, that then services the account and collects the payments.

 The Pros and Cons of Direct Lending and Dealer Financing

 While direct lending and dealer financing are similar, the primary difference between the two is where you acquire your auto loan.

 As noted by the FTC, if you work with an auto dealer, you’re acquiring dealer financing; if you work directly with a bank or credit union, you’re acquiring a direct loan.

 But what are the pros and cons of taking either route?

 Before heading to your bank or credit union to apply for an auto loan, consider the pros and cons of taking this option:

 - Straightforward borrowing: One major benefit of working with a bank when borrowing an auto loan is the straightforward process involved.
 The lender is not trying to sell you a vehicle.
 Instead, it is making money on a loan, which means you avoid vehicle price manipulation.